 Kultura Cinema, Krakowskie Przedmieście

-This is a trendy small cinema located just across the road from the Presidential Palace.
+This is a trendy small cinema located just across the street from the Presidential Palace.
 It is often visited by fans of independent movies from all over the globe.
 There is a nice restaurant there, where you can order a drink before or after the show.

 Here is a place for fans of modern technology.
 With a gigantic screen and 3D movies, the viewer will be transported straight to the world of fantasy.
 Note, however, that tickets may be pricey, so check out ‘IMAX Days’, when they are about half price.